How to Do Payroll in Connecticut

 Minimum Pay Frequency

-Connecticut requires that you pay employees at least weekly.
+Connecticut requires that you pay employees at least every two weeks.
 Payday cannot come more than eight days after the end of the pay period.
 Educational institutions may be exempted from this rule if negotiated with employees in a collective bargaining agreement.
 Executives, administrative, and professional employees may be paid less frequently by agreement.

 Pay Stub Laws